What are FOSTERING agencies?

-‘An independent fostering agency is a voluntary or private organisation that places children with foster carers.
-All independent fostering agencies must register with Ofsted before they can operate.’
+‘An independent Fostering Agency is a voluntary or private organisation that places children with foster parents.
+All Independent Agencies must register with Ofsted before they can operate.’

-‘The key functions of an independent fostering agency are to recruit, assess, approve, train, supervise, support and review foster carers who care for children looked after by local authorities.’
+‘The key functions of an independent fostering agency are to recruit, assess, approve, train, supervise, support and review foster parents who care for children looked after by local authorities.’
 OFSTED

-Between us, we have over eighty years experience working in fostering and family social work so we know a thing or two about fostering and how to find which agencies offer the best support package and allowances.
+Between us, we have over eighty years experience working in fostering and family social work so we know a thing or two about foster parenting and how to find which Agencies offer the best Support and Financial Package.

-We know how confusing it can be about how to become a foster carer and about which agency to contact.
+We know how confusing it can be about how to become a foster parent and about which agency to contact.
 That’s where we step in.

-All fostering agencies will say their support is brilliant.
-But in reality what does this mean?
-Support is about being given knowledge and 24 hour support to provide skillful, confident and valued care, so that people enjoy looking after children, and can get through some difficult times.
+All Fostering Agencies will say their support is brilliant.
+But in reality, what does this mean?
+Support is about being given knowledge and 24-hour support to provide skilful, confident, and valued care, so that people enjoy looking after children, and can get through some difficult times.

 There is an expectation to work closely with your approving agency to provide a safe, nurturing family environment along with the requirement to help children to stay in touch with their birth family if that’s in their Care Plan.